Chalwk77/HALO-SCRIPT-PROJECTS/ADD-ON REQUEST TEMPLATE.md

   * [ ] 10.0 (latest)
   * [ ] 9.8.1
   * [ ] Earlier version?

+   <sub>You can get this information from your sapp.log file.
+   When SAPP loads it will create an entry into this file with a line that looks like this:
+   2017-03-23 01:30:0 LOAD SAPP was loaded, Version 10.0 CE</sub>

 * [ ] PHASOR
   * ##### What version of PHASOR are you using?